Here are some great resources available to New Yorkers.

-Providing a lifetime of nourishment in all 5 boroughs for individuals 60 years of age or older or are unable to prepare meals or have no one to do so for you, need assistance and must be able to live safely at home if services are provided.
-Weekend meals, holiday meals and emergency (shelf stable) meals.
+Providing a lifetime of nourishment in all 5 boroughs for individuals 60 years of age or older who are unable to prepare meals or have no one to do so for you, need assistance and must be able to live safely at home if services are provided.
+Weekend meals, holiday meals, and emergency (shelf-stable) meals.

 Accessible Dispatch launched in September 2012 as a 24/7 accessibility program.
 The goal of the program is to connect New Yorkers who use wheelchairs and other mobility aids to yellow and green accessible taxis at no extra cost.
 In 2018, the program expanded to cover pick-ups and drop-offs in all five boroughs.
 With expanded coverage and more accessible vehicles, mobility impaired residents and visitors can access the city like never before.
 Call the dispatch center directly at 646-599-9999 or book online.

 Please check back as we add New York senior resources frequently.
-If you would like to be listed on our resource page, please contact us at email@example.com.
+If you would like to be considered for our resource page, please contact us at email@example.com.